ibexa/documentation-user/docs/organizing_the_content.md

 Even if a Content item is placed in more than one Location, one of the Locations is always treated as the main one.

-To assign other Locations to content, view this Content item's **Location** tab and activate **Add Location**, then select the new parent from the UDW.
+To assign other Locations to content, view this Content item's **Location** tab and activate **Add Location**, then select the new parent from the Universal Discovery Widget.

 ![Content with two locations](img/content_with_two_locations.png "Content with two locations")